 Volcanica Coffee has an impressive total of 123 different blends in its repertoire.
 You won’t get bored, that’s for sure.
 They also offer flavored coffee and decaf options.

 Based on the ease of ordering, the pure variety, and quality of the 100% Arabica beans, we’ve rated Volcanica Coffee as the best Arabica coffee brand.

 Ah, Nescafé.
 Far from their standard freeze-dried instant coffee found perched on the kitchen counters of 99%* of homes across the globe, the Azera Intenso is in a different league.

 A combination of Nescafé granulated coffee and finely ground coffee beans, the Azera Americano is a minimalist dream.
 All you need is a kettle.
 Seriously.
-Upon pouring the hot water in your mug, you’ll find an agreeably golden crema begin to form on top of your coffee.
+Upon pouring the hot water into your mug, you’ll find an agreeably golden crema begin to form on top of your coffee.
 Add milk.
 Or don’t.

-Medium roasted and with a fruity, rich flavour profile, this back-to-basics approach could be a winner for unwavering fans of instant coffee.
+Medium roasted and with a fruity, rich flavor profile, this back-to-basics approach could be a winner for unwavering fans of instant coffee.
 It’s also one of the best tasting coffees out there.
 No joke.

 *An educated guess.
 Prove us wrong.

 While coffee houses existed and were somewhat popular in the New World from the mid-17th Century, it wasn’t until the Boston Tea Party of 1773 that coffee truly made its mark.
 You could say the US was a little late to the party.
 Well, the colonists had to drink something.
 It goes without saying, tea was off the menu…